ShadowTwin41/BraTS_2023_2024_solutions/BraTS2024-ISBI_GoAT.md

    2. Copy the `example/nnUNetPlans_ISBI_2024_goat.json` to the postprocessing folder, rename it to `nnUNetPlans.json`, and change the "`dataset_name`" to the correct name given to the dataset, e.g., `Dataset240_BraTS_ISBI_GoAT_2024_rGANs`.
 5. Create the `data_split.json` as you prefer (let the nnUNet do it automatically or use the `nnUNet/Data_splits.ipynb` (recomended))

-**Run the training (only the fold "all", which uses the entire dataset to train, without validation):**
+**🤖⚙️🏃‍♀️ Run the training (only the fold "all", which uses the entire dataset to train, without validation):**

 * nnUNet (3D full resolution) [nnUNet (3D full resolution)](https://github.com/MIC-DKFZ/nnUNet) - `nnUNetv2_train 240 3d_fullres all -device cuda --npz --c`
 * [Swin UNETR](https://arxiv.org/pdf/2201.01266) - `nnUNetv2_train 240 3d_fullres_SwinUNETR all -device cuda --npz -tr nnUNetTrainer_SwinUNETR --c`